rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 ### ETH-only Validator ROIs (Saturn 1)
 Zooming in to a single operator, the easiest way to look at the impact of lower bonds is by considering ETH-only validators and looking at their ROI.
 As we can see - we get dramatically higher ROIs for the same commission (or, equivalently, can get the same ROI with dramatically lower commission).
 The takeaway is simple from a capital efficiency point of view – smaller bonds are better.

+TODO -- update circle and legend text to 5%. make x axis go from 3-7%. ideally samus has the final version of code; if not, searching for "arrowstyle" in discord gives code to make an earlier version of this chart.
 <img src="../assets/tokenomics-explainers/003-figure-7.png" alt="Figure 7"></br>
 _Figure 7 - ROI based on NO commission share and ETH bond per validator_

-### Proposed Bond Curve’s ROI (Saturn 2)
+### ETH-only Validator ROIs (w/proposed bond curve in Saturn 2)
 Despite the "smaller is better" takeaway from above, there are real limits.
 Security requires us to have enough bond per validator to align incentives and mitigate damage in cases of slashing, abandonment, and MEV theft.
 The result is a proposal that starts out with 4 ETH per validator for the first 2 validators; thereafter, the bond is 1.5 ETH per validator.
 We can see that ROI improves rapidly as a node operator adds validators, and then starts to flatten out.
 Note that this proposal requires forced exits to be available for security, which is why it cannot be implemented until Saturn 2.

 <img src="../assets/tokenomics-explainers/003-figure-8.png" alt="Figure 8"></br>
 _Figure 8 -  ROI based on NO commission share and total bonded ETH_

 Keep in mind that if this is extremely attractive, [UARS](#uars-and-listening-to-the-market) allows us to improve the balance by reducing node_operator_commission_share and increasing another share.
 Similarly, if it’s not attractive enough, node_operator_commission_share can be increased at the cost of decreasing another share.
-Do note that there’s quite a significant impact to ROI with a small change in share – eg, at 64 ETH bonded, we see a 0.5% change in share causes a ~6% change in ROI.
+Do note that there’s quite a significant impact to ROI with a small change in share – eg, at 64 ETH bonded, we see a 1% change in share causes a ~10% change in ROI.

+# TODO everything below this
 ## UARS and Listening to the Market

 ### Current State